Johnny Ringo: Wyatt Earp claims

-According to the book I Married Wyatt Earp, which author and collector Glen Boyer claimed to have assembled from manuscripts written by Earp's fourth wife, Josephine Marcus Earp, Earp and Doc Holliday returned to Arizona with some friends in early July and found Ringo camped in West Turkey Creek Valley.
+According to the book I Married Wyatt Earp (1976), which author and collector Glen Boyer claimed to have assembled from manuscripts written by Earp's fourth wife, Josephine Marcus Earp, Earp and Doc Holliday returned to Arizona with some friends in early July and found Ringo camped in West Turkey Creek Valley.
 As Ringo attempted to flee up the canyon, Earp shot him with a rifle.
-Boyer refused to produce his source manuscripts, and reporters wrote that his explanations were conflicting and not credible.
-New York Times contributor Allen Barra wrote that I Married Wyatt Earp "... is now recognized by Earp researchers as a hoax."
+Boyer refused to produce his source manuscripts, and by the 1980s critics were skeptical of the book's claims.
+In 2006, New York Times contributor Allen Barra wrote: I Married Wyatt Earp "... is now recognized by Earp researchers as a hoax."

-Tombstone historian Ben T. Traywick thought the story about Earp's involvement was credible, reasoning that only Earp had sufficient motive, he was probably in the area at the time, and near the end of his life he told one historian "in circumstantial detail how he killed John Ringo".
+Tombstone historian Ben T. Traywick thought the story about Earp's involvement was credible, reasoning that only Earp had sufficient motive to kill Ringo, he was probably in the area at the time, and near the end of his life Earp told one historian "in circumstantial detail how he killed John Ringo".
 Earp was interviewed in 1888 by an agent of California historian Hubert H. Bancroft, and in 1932, Frank Lockwood, who authored Pioneer Days in Arizona, wrote that Earp told both of them that he killed Ringo as he left Arizona in March 1882 – almost four months before Ringo died.
 He included other details that do not match what is known about Ringo's death.
 Earp repeated his story to at least three other people.
 In an interview with a reporter in Denver in 1896, Earp denied that he had killed Ringo; but later, privately, claimed once again that he had.